 Students should be appropriately dressed for the classroom and for the particular lab activity planned for the day.
-Long hair must be pinned back and jewelry removed (i.e. dangling earrings, sharp rings, long chains, multiple ballets).
+In this connection, students wear scrubs or clinic attire during classes, and should change to lab attire as appropriate.
+For all didactic and lab courses, long hair must be pinned back and jewelry removed (i.e. dangling earrings, sharp rings, long chains, multiple ballets).
 Caps are not allowed during class time.
+University identification should be worn and visible at all times.